joaomonteirof/e2e_verification/README.md

 # E2E verification

 Joint metric learning and distance metric learning for end-to-end verification.
+Part of the code for: [An end-to-end approach for the verification problem: learning the right distance](https://arxiv.org/abs/2002.09469)

 ## Requirements